kumahq/kuma-website/docs/docs/1.4.x/deployments/multi-zone.md

 :::
 ::::

-### Set up the remote control planes
+### Set up the zone control planes

-You need the following values to pass to each remote control plane setup:
+You need the following values to pass to each zone control plane setup:

 - `zone` -- the zone name.
 An arbitrary string.
-This value registers the remote control plane with the global control plane.
+This value registers the zone control plane with the global control plane.
 - `kds-global-address` -- the external IP and port of the global control plane.

 :::: tabs :options="{ useUrlFragment: false }"
 ::: tab "Kubernetes"

-1. On each remote control plane, run:
+1. On each zone control plane, run:

     ```sh
     kumactl install control-plane \